yeoffrey/CSCI-4177-Group-20/README.md

   2. Recover.js
   3. Reset.js
   4. Resetsuccess.js
-  5. auth.js
+  5. server.js (later part as marked)
   6. Login.js
   7. Register.js
   8. schemas.js
   9. CSS files of all above.

 > In this group project, I implemented registeration, login, credentials recover/reset and user authentication.
 > In the previous assignments and proposal, I was always doing the authentication and authorization features.
 But in previous works, I use self-implemented API for retrieving contents from server.
 In this assignment, I tried to use auth0 to implement better authentication.
-However, all the funstions are tested working on the auth0 testbed (data can actually go into our database and retrieved), but not functioning while hook up the api to pages in our project due to dependencies issues.
-The features will be refined and connected to each page later in the project.
+However, all the funstions are tested working on the auth0 testbed (data can actually go into our database and retrieved).
+> these API partially working, exist some mongodb connection issue, throw 404 error sometime for no reason.

 > the testbed and authentication tempelate code from: https://manage.auth0.com/

+* Kaushik Dhamodaran - B00855259 - ks695041@dal.ca
+  * Files created or modified:
+  1. bookSearch.js
+  3. bookSearch.css
+  * Feature
+  For this project, I integrated the Google Books API to fetch and display data for given books using the google books API.
+I was also responsible for the search and display features which would connect to Google Books and retreive book titles from the website.
+In addition, I aided with the book borrowing feature wherein users can borrow books that they have searched for and add it to their profile, which Bryce then added backend functionality to so it could integrate with his history feature.
+These features allow for a user to search for books and add it to their collection, though ideally this API would integrate with any library's API that would want to use this website to offer their customers a more unified experience when it comes to borrowing books